IgniteUI/igniteui-docfx/en/components/select.md

 ### Item Selection
 An item from the drop-down list can be selected by:
-- left mouse click
+- Left mouse click
 - `Enter` key when the respective item is focused
 - `Space` key when the respective item is focused
-- setting the value property in the code
+- Setting the value property in the code
-- setting the item's `selected` property
+- Setting the item's `selected` property
-- using the `selectItem` function which is a part of `igx-select`'s API
+- Using the `selectItem` function which is a part of `igx-select`'s API
     - It is a good idea to note that `igx-select` supports *single* selection of items only.
 - The *first* item in the drop-down list is focused if there is no selected item.
 - The input box is populated with the selected item's value.